polymorphic/tesla-model-y-checklist/README.md

 Better yet, if you can, pick up the car in person at an express checkout site.
 Assuming all of your affairs are in order via the website, Tesla will park your car in their lot and put your name on it.
 You simply sign the paperwork they leave on the dash, deposit the paperwork in a bin, and drive off.
-This allows you all of the time you require to insepect the vehicle before designing to accept the car or not.
+This allows you all the time you require to inspect the vehicle before deciding to accept the car or not.
 Do note that the express checkout is often staffed by temporary hires or other low-level staff as their only function is to shuffle the cars around and ensure the proper paperwork awaits you.
 Any problems that may arise they will simply ask you to schedule an appointment to come back in with the vehicle.

 This car is quite pricey.
-Make sure it is absolutely what you want before you accept it.
+Make sure it is absolutely what you want before you accept delivery.
 With the recent push to "make the numbers,"
 Tesla is selling cars at a faster clip than they are staffing up at.
 Wait times to get any issues resolved "later" may be immense.

 ## What next?